jdthomas808/DuceTech-SOC-Lab/README.md

 This repository documents my journey of building a realistic Security Operations Center (SOC) environment from the ground up while developing hands-on experience in Windows administration, virtualization, threat detection, incident response, and security monitoring.

+My goal is to bridge the gap between earning certifications and performing the day-to-day responsibilities of a Security Operations Center (SOC) Analyst.

 ---

 # 🎯 Project Goals